Medical & Healthcare Digital Marketing

 Anecdotally, in June of 2021, Plastic and Cosmetic Surgery is seeing an upsurge.
 Dr. William Franckle, a Plastic Surgeon in Southern New Jersey, across the river from Philadelphia, PA, believes this uptick is due to both more savings and the ability to recover at home without disruption to work.
 If this is your situation, marketing becomes much more about loyalty and reputation than patient acquisition.

-In Search Influence’s fifteen years of working with plastic surgeons, reputation has always been critical.
+In Search Influence’s fifteen years in plastic surgeon seo, reputation has always been critical.
 The prominence of rating and review sites has made a focus on a physician’s online reputation that much more important.

 Thankfully, doctors and medical marketing professionals don’t have to guess where their marketing efforts are best dedicated.